RoamGuru Roam Guru

 Two hours south of El Nido by van (P600) sits Puerto Princesa Subterranean River National Park — an 8.2-kilometer underground river that flows directly into the sea.
 UNESCO listed it in 1999.
 It was one of the New 7 Wonders of Nature in 2011.
 It is spectacular and crowded.

-The visit is structured: you arrive at the village of Sabang, register at the park office, wait for your assigned boat time (usually 1-2 hours), then take a 20-minute bangka ride to the cave entrance.
+The visit is structured: you arrive at Sabang, register at the park office, wait 1-2 hours for your boat time, then take a 20-minute bangka to the cave entrance.
 Inside, an audio guide narrates the formations as your paddle boat moves through the first 1.5 kilometers.
 Stalactites hang from a ceiling 60 meters high in places.
 Bats — thousands of them — rustle overhead.
+The guano smell is real.
+The formations are realer.

-Practicalities: Permits are limited to 1,200 visitors per day.
-Book in advance through the Puerto Princesa office or arrange through your El Nido hotel.
+Permits are limited to 1,200 visitors per day.
+Book in advance through the Puerto Princesa office (+63 48 434 2509) or arrange through your El Nido hotel.
 The tour costs P2,500 including transport from El Nido, boat, permit, and guide.
 You can do it as a day trip, but it's a 10-hour round trip.
 Better to overnight in Sabang and visit early morning.
+The lodge at Sabang Beach has basic rooms from P1,500/night.
+Visit the cave at 8:00 AM when the first boats enter — you'll have the audio guide to yourself and the bats are still active.

 Practical Information